MitMaro/mm-m3800-setup/README.md

 ## Running

-This will run Chef with the described cookbooks
+This will run Chef in client mode, first for a system install using the system cookbook then for a user setup using the user cookbook.

 ### Usage
 ```
-Usage: $0 [--user|--system]
+Usage: ./run.sh [--user|--system]
-       $0 --help
+       ./run.sh --help

 If no options are given then it will run both the
 system and user setups.